yykids/Log-Crash-Search/ja/unity-ios-sdk-guide.md

 ```

 - Parameters
   - strMsg: string
-		- [in]転送するlogメッセージ
+    - [in] Log messages to send

 ### Handled Exception